mateothegreat/ngstudio-dropdown/README.md

 ## Features

-* Supports multiple instances.
+* Inject multiple instances using a `@ViewChild`, element id, or at the application root without needing to embed any html.
-* Use a custom component to render each list item.
+* Use a [custom component](src/app/data-row/data-row.component.ts) to render each list item.
 * Uses Observables for data source changes and event tracking.
-* Use a default (light/dark) theme or customize to your liking.
+* Use a default ([light/dark](projects/dropdown/src/lib/dropdown-themes.ts)) theme
-* Escape key closes the dropdown.
+  or [customize](projects/dropdown/src/lib/dropdown-theme.ts) to your liking.
+* Close dropdown on escape keypress and/or click.
 * Programmatically manage dropdown states.
-* Configure every aspect of the dropdown component per instance.
+* Configure every aspect of the [dropdown component](projects/dropdown/src/lib/dropdown-config-component.ts) per instance.
 * Search and filter against all data source object properties.

 ## Installation